xueyaohuang/RoadToCodeFarmer/mianjing/self_introduction.md

 I'm currently a graduate cadidate at master program in computer science at UChicago.
 As you can see on my resume, I have a Electrical Engineering background in both undergraduate and graduate school.
-But I changed my career to computer science because I have a huge interest in software engineering and in data analytics.
+But I changed my career to computer science because I have a huge interest in software engineering.
 So, over the past year at the UChicago, I deepened my knowledge on algorithms, data structures and software development.I also empowered my skills in data analytics during my internship.

 And I had a chance to get to know Tiger Graph through its website, and I get very interested in the company's business of building a real-time graph analytics platform.
 I'm hoping to join the team and get to know more about the engineering practice.

 ==============================================================================================================================
 I am currently doing my Master's degree in computer science at University of Chicago.
 And I will graduate this December.